Skip to content

 Evan Hammond

 Most tax deadlines are about writing checks to the IRS.
-This one is different.
+This one works the other way.

-April 15 is also the deadline to make a Roth IRA contribution for 2025 — and for the right person, it's one of the best financial moves you can make before the calendar flips to a new tax year.
-Unlike an extension on your tax return, this deadline doesn't move.
-Miss it, and the 2025 contribution window closes permanently.
+April 15, 2026 is the deadline to make a Roth IRA contribution for the 2025 tax year.
+For the right person, it's one of the best financial moves available before that window closes permanently.
+Unlike a tax return extension, this deadline does not move.
+Miss it, and the 2025 contribution year is gone.

 What the Deadline Actually Means